Skip to main content

 The Core Components of Church Financial Management

-Successfully managing your church finances requires carrying out a set of activities based on your church's fiscal year.
+Successfully managing your church finances requires carrying out a set of activities based on your church's fiscal year (with financial records being stored according to church record management best practices).
 Every church's financial calendar will be slightly different.
 Here, we unpack the fundamental structure of the typical church's financial activities over the course of its fiscal year.

 Generally speaking, two major financial events anchor a church's financial management efforts: